If you love quick and easy crochet patterns, then this yarn scrunchie is for you!

 Click the images below to check them out!

-Once you have your hook and yarn then you are ready to go!
-Read on down to find the full scrunchie pattern!
+Once you have your hook and yarn, then you are ready to go!
+Read on down to find the free scrunchie pattern!

 Skill Level: Easy

 - Terry Spun – Ice or any bulky 5 yarn